VenkateshSatagopan/Customer-review-sentiment-analysis/README.md

 Main Contributions in the project:

-1. Data Preparation, Bidirectional LSTM based sentiment analysis model training
+1. Data Preparation, Bidirectional LSTM based sentiment analysis model training (This part is inspired from the videos on scaling machine learning models by srivatsan srinivasn sir https://www.youtube.com/playlist?list=PL3N9eeOlCrP7_vt6jq7GdJz6CSFmtTBpI)

 2. Creating a Flask based GUI to deploy the model.